Primary clients: National Geographic

 Acacia Johnson is a photographer, artist and writer from Alaska, focused on human relationships to the earth's Polar Regions.

 Acacia also works as a seasonal expedition guide and lecturer in Greenland, Svalbard, the Canadian Arctic and Antarctica, where she lectures on photography, Arctic indigenous culture, and visual representations of the Polar Regions.
-When not at sea, she spends her time in Alaska and Scandinavia.
+She is currently pursuing her MFA in Creative Writing at the University of Virginia.

 For print sales, commissions or assignments, please contact Acacia directly at firstname.lastname@example.org.